 We’ll never need anybody else. –

-And so they started to build
+They started to build

 A tremendous tower.
 It was a den of thugs –